-At the top of the governance structure shareholders influence the overall direction of the company.
+At the top of the governance structure, shareholders influence the overall direction of the company.
 Strong principal shareholders provide considerable attention and interest in our business, and establish commitment to the success of the business.

-On December 31, 2014, the principal shareholders in Securitas were Gustaf Douglas who, through his family and companies in the Investment AB Latour Group and Förvaltnings AB Wasatornet, held 10.9 percent (10.9) of the capital and 29.6 percent (29.6) of the votes, and Melker Schörling who, through his family and Melker Schörling AB, held 5.6 percent (5.6) of the capital and 11.8 percent (11.8) of the votes.
-For more detailed information about shareholders, see the table on page 131.
+On December 31, 2015, the principal share-holders in Securitas were Gustaf Douglas who, through his family and the Investment AB Latour Group, held 10.9 percent (10.9) of the capital and 29.6 percent (29.6) of the votes, and Melker Schörling who, through his family and Melker Schörling AB, held 5.4 percent (5.6) of the capital and 11.6 percent (11.8) of the votes.
+For more detailed information about shareholders, see the table on page 127.

-Annual General Meeting
+B Annual General Meeting